 Library Mission Statement

 The Pennsylvania College of Art and Design Library’s mission is to support and reflect the mission of the institution.
-The library offers students, faculty and staff access to a diverse collection of print and non-print resources from the Study Level to the Comprehensive Level as defined in the ALA Guidelines for the Formulation of Collection Development Policies.
+The library offers students, faculty and staff access to a diverse collection of print and non-print resources.
 The holdings support the curriculum while also collecting material that falls between or across disciplines that have curricular value.
-The library acquires, organizes and makes available materials in the areas of art, design, art history and will continue to develop and maintain a core collection of primary and secondary materials in all liberal arts disciplines, regardless of curricular emphasis.
-In addition, the library makes available materials for general reference and information outside of the areas of academic instruction, providing a general information resource for the College.
+The library acquires, organizes and makes available materials in the areas of art, design, art history, and maintains a core collection materials in all liberal arts disciplines, regardless of curricular emphasis.
+In addition, the library makes available materials for general reference and information outside of the areas of academic instruction, providing a general information resource for the college.

 The development and the maintenance of the library’s collection is the responsibility of the Library Director.
 Faculty, students and staff requesting material to be added to the collection must complete a Suggest a Purchase form.
 All requested material is reviewed for its adherence to the library’s selection guidelines and must be approved by the Library Director.
 It is the Library Director’s responsibility to solicit selections from the faculty in their respective areas of expertise.
 It is the faculty’s responsibility to monitor their professional literature and to inform the Library Director of assigned textbooks and other materials useful for course requirements as well as materials for students’ research needs.